-Honey Bee Mfg. strives to use top quality draper material on their headers and swathers.
+Honey Bee Mfg. strives to provide top quality draper material on their products.
 Our draper is made from rubberized polyester with fiberglass reinforced slats.
-Regular maintenance will help to ensure maximum life-span, and will minimize problems.
-Checking tension and tracking on a regular basis is very important.
-If material is allowed to build up inside the draper deck it tends to wrap around the idler and drive rollers, causing the draper to tighten.
-As the draper tightens, stress is put on the motor, bearings, and the draper belt.
+Regular maintenance will extend the life of your draper.
+Proper tension and tracking are very important.
+If material builds up inside the deck, it will wrap around the idler and drive rollers causing the draper to tighten.
+As the draper tightens, additional stress is put on the motor and the draper.
+If this condition is not corrected, it will result in failure of the drive roller motor or the draper.
+Tears in the draper can be caused by poor tracking, foreign materials, or from careless use.
+If only a portion of draper is damaged, a splice may be installed.